percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/backup_verification.rst

 .. note::

-  In order for pt-table-checksum to work correctly ``libdbd-mysql-perl`` will need to be installed on *Debian/Ubuntu* systems or ``perl-DBD-MySQL`` on *RHEL/CentOS*.
-If you installed the *percona-toolkit* package from the Percona repositories package manager should install those libraries automatically.
+  For pt-table-checksum to work correctly the ``libdbd-mysql-perl`` library must be installed on *Debian/Ubuntu* systems or the ``perl-DBD-MySQL`` library on *RHEL/CentOS*.
+If you have installed the *percona-toolkit* package from the Percona repositories, those libraries are installed automatically.

-After this command has been run, *pt-table-checksum* will be downloaded to your current working directory.
+After this command runs, *pt-table-checksum* downloads to your current working directory.

 Running the *pt-table-checksum* on the source will create ``percona`` database with the ``checksums`` table which will be replicated to the replicas as well.
 Example of the *pt-table-checksum* will look like this: ::